nikoloside/TEBP-DeepFracture/README.md

 ## Acknowledgements

 - The fracture code is created by [FractureRB](https://github.com/david-hahn/FractureRB).
-- Thaks for @fangsunjian 's warmly helping and debugging.
+- Thanks for @fangsunjian 's warmly helping and debugging.

 ## Citation